tommydroptables/Sams-Blog/README.md

 order

 # Format
-Bellow is the format that the blog-name.txt files shoud be in.
+Bellow is the format that the blog-name.txt files shoud be in. <b> Note:
+<IMAGE-NAME> needs to include the type of the image e.g. test.jpg</b>

 ```
 :title: best title ever